-Upon completion of our sale of 320,000 shares in a private placement to our officers and directors, our investment adviser and the managers of our investment adviser and this offering, we will have 27,400,000 shares of common stock outstanding (or 31,450,000 shares of common stock if the underwriters' over-allotment option is fully exercised).
+Upon completion of this offering, we will have 26,746,666 shares of common stock outstanding (or 30,746,666 shares of common stock if the underwriters' over-allotment option is fully exercised).
 Following this offering, sales of substantial amounts of our common stock or the availability of such shares for sale, could adversely affect the prevailing market prices for our common stock.
 If this occurs and continues, it could impair our ability to raise additional capital through the sale of equity securities should we desire to do so.